nlw0/polsh/README.md

 # polsh
-polsh is a sell and scripting language based on reverse-polish-notation, and developed in Scala
+polsh is a sell and scripting language based on reverse polish notation, and developed in Scala.

 ```
 > echo "3 2 3 4 5 2 / + + - *" | scala polsh.scala